 A Czech tennis stalwart who battled her way to a top-20 singles ranking with relentless determination and a distinctive double-handed style.

-Klára Koukalová, who played under her married name Zakopalova later in her career, was a fixture on the WTA tour for over a decade and a half.
+Klára Koukalová reached a career-high singles ranking of World No. 20 in 2013, at age 31, a testament to her perseverance on the WTA tour.
 Hailing from Prague, her game was built on grit, exceptional fitness, and a unique double-handed stroke for forehands, backhands, and even volleys.
-This unorthodox technique didn't hinder her; it became a weapon of consistency, allowing her to wear down opponents from the baseline.
-Her breakthrough came in her late twenties, a testament to her perseverance, as she climbed to a career-high ranking of World No. 20 in 2013.
-That year she also captured two of her three WTA singles titles, in Bogotá and Florianópolis, proving herself a formidable force on clay and hard courts alike.
-Koukalová's career stands as a lesson in maximizing one's tools, showing that unconventional methods, paired with fierce competitive spirit, can take a player to the sport's highest levels.
+This unorthodox technique became a weapon of consistency, allowing her to wear down opponents from the baseline.
+That same year she captured two of her three WTA singles titles, in Bogotá and Florianópolis, proving herself formidable on clay and hard courts.
+Koukalová played under her married name Zakopalova later in her career.
+She maximized unconventional tools, paired with fierce competitive spirit, to reach the sport's highest levels.

 1981–1996